zBlueOrangePie/Dreama-Discord-MusicBot/README.md

 TOKEN= # Your Discord bot token
 CLIENT_ID= # Your Discord application/client ID
 USERNAME= # Your bot's display name
+MONGODB_URI= # Your mongodb for storing database (like configurations and recent songs)

 LAVA_HOST= # Hostname or IP of your Lavalink server (e.g. localhost) LAVA_PORT= # Port your Lavalink server listens on (e.g. 2333)